Self-ownership: History

 John Locke wrote in his Two Treatises on Government that "every man has a Property in his own Person".
 Libertarian philosopher Robert Nozick interprets Locke as saying that the individual "has a right to decide what would become of himself and what he would do, and as having a right to reap the benefits of what he did".
 Josiah Warren was the first who wrote about the "sovereignty of the individual".

+In the twentieth century, self-ownership became a foundational axiom of modern libertarian political philosophy.
+Murray Rothbard, in The Ethics of Liberty (1982), argued that each person has exclusive ownership of his or her own body and that this right is the basis for both the non-aggression principle and the legitimacy of private property acquired through original appropriation or voluntary transfer.
+Robert Nozick's early Anarchy, State, and Utopia (1974) had already treated Lockean self-ownership as central to rights-based liberalism.